open-mmlab/mmengine/docs/en/common_usage/large_model_training.md

 pip install deepspeed
 ```

-After installing DeepSpeed, you need to configure the strategy and optim_wrapper parameters of FlexibleRunner as follows:
+After installing DeepSpeed, you need to configure the `strategy` and `optim_wrapper` parameters of FlexibleRunner as follows:

 - strategy: Set `type='DeepSpeedStrategy'` and configure other parameters.
-For detailed information about the parameters, you can refer to [DeepSpeedStrategy](mmengine._strategy.DeepSpeedStrategy).
+See [DeepSpeedStrategy](mmengine._strategy.DeepSpeedStrategy) for more details.
 - optim_wrapper: Set `type='DeepSpeedOptimWrapper'` and configure other parameters.
-For detailed information about the parameters, you can refer to [DeepSpeedOptimWrapper](mmengine.optim.DeepSpeedOptimWrapper).
+See [DeepSpeedOptimWrapper](mmengine.optim.DeepSpeedOptimWrapper) for more details.

 Here is an example configuration related to DeepSpeed: